-Charge retention is the ability of a battery to retain capacity during periods of no charge, i.e. when not connected to a system, during transportation or storage.
-A battery for PV application should show a high capability of charge retention.
-The charge retention should be stated by the manufacturer and should meet the requirements of the relevant battery standard,
+Self discharge of a battery used in a renewable application must be very low.
+The self discharge figure should be stated by the manufacturer and should meet the requirements of the relevant battery standard.
+This needs to be accounted for when designing the system.

-NOTE Charge retention may affect the permitted storage and autonomy time.

 Over discharge protection

-Lead-acid batteries should be protected against over discharge to avoid capacity loss due to irreversible sulphating.
-This can be achieved by low voltage disconnect that operates when the design maximum depth of discharge is exceeded.
+Batteries should be protected against over discharge to avoid capacity loss or damage.
+This can be achieved by load reduction or disconnect that operates when the design maximum depth of discharge is exceeded.

-The use of a low voltage load disconnect mechanism, or load shedding, is also recommended to prevent premature ageing of the battery and possible failure, which may result from excessive battery discharge.
-This feature may be included in the load, for example this feature is included in some AtoN lanterns, so that it can be a part of a simple non-regulated, or self-regulated, solar power system.
-Electronic charge regulators are also available with this feature.
+The use of a load reduction or disconnect mechanism, is also recommended to prevent premature ageing of the battery and possible failure, which may result from excessive battery discharge in accordance with the manufacturers details.

 Batteries on Buoys